 Confronting Corporate Money in Politics seeks to assist investors concerned about the growing and largely undisclosed flows of corporate money to influence elections and politics in the United States.
 The guide highlights practical strategies that investors can use to encourage corporations whose shares they own to disclose or curb their political expenditures.
 It also offers strategies for investors in mutual funds and bank accounts.
 In the realm of public policy, the guide suggests initiatives for investors to support.

-To learn more about the kinds of impacts sustainable, responsible, and impact investment has had in recent years, please consult The Impact of Sustainable and Responsible Investment.
+To learn more about the positive impact SRI / ESG investments have had in recent years, check The Impact of Sustainable and Responsible Investment.
 In this document, you will find examples of these impacts:

 - Changing the Investment Industry and Adding Options for Investors

-- Improving Companies Through Active Ownership and Engagement
+- Improvement of Companies Through Active Ownership and Engagement

 - Helping Communities and Individuals

 - Influencing Public Policy and Developing Global Standard-Setting Organizations